 As part of the Securities Exchange Act 1934, rules 17a-3 and 17a-4 list all the kinds of information regulated firms have to keep records of and the way in which these records are stored (you can learn more about 17a-3 and 17a-4 in our summary here).

 In 2019 a number of enforcement actions were to do with failings around record keeping.
 In April, marketplace lender Prosper was fined $3m for miscalculating and overstating annualized net returns for investors.
 Through these faulty records, investors were misled into making additional investments.
 A sizeable penalty but this would be dwarfed just a few months later.

 In June, following an extensive enforcement campaign, Walmart was charged with having violated the Foreign Corrupt Practices Act (FCPA) after failing to sufficiently investigate certain anti-corruption risks regarding its international subsidiaries.
-The retail giant agreed to pay around $282m to settle these bribery charges and consented to the SEC’s order that it had violated the records and internal accounting control provisions of the Securities Exchange Act 1934.
-At the time, Charles Cain – chief of the SEC Enforcement Division’s FCPA Unit – said:

 “Walmart valued international growth and cost-cutting over compliance - the company could have avoided many of these problems, but instead Walmart repeatedly failed to take red flags seriously and delayed the implementation of appropriate internal accounting controls.”